pachyderm/pachyderm/etc/testing/circle/workloads/pulumi/aws/Pulumi.qa2.README.md

 # QA 2 Stack

-> Used for nightly load testing from release branches.
+> Used as customer mock alpha test envs.

 # Overview